 Business Interruptions: Consistent with companies in our industry, from time to time we may experience certain interruptions to our business that could impact our financial results.
 For example, in 2020, we experienced losses related to a VCM vessel accident which prevented supply of the Saint-Fons site with VCM from February 2020 to March 2020 (€3.5 million impact) and from September 2020 to October 2020 (€2.0 million impact) due to post-accident repairs.
 We also have experienced interruptions related to our historically single-sourced ethylene supply at each of our Fos and Lavera plants, including third-party strikes from December 2019 to February 2020 in which Kem One's main suppliers halted delivery of ethylene, which impacted both the Fos and Lavera sites by €3.7 million in 2019 and €3.5 million in 2020.
 We believe the construction of the ethylene terminal will mitigate the impact of these ethylene-related interruptions going forward.
-While we continue to experience strong markets for our core products, results for the first three months of 2022 also reflect the impact of a labor strike experienced in the beginning of the quarter that has since been resolved.
+We may also experience disruptions as a result of labor disputes or workforce interruptions, including, for example, a labor strike that occurred in the first quarter of 2021, which impacted our results for that period, and which has since been resolved.
+While we continue to experience strong markets for our core products, volumes for the first nine months of 2022 were marginally impacted by technical difficulties in Vauvert causing reduced salt production in the latter half of Q2 2022.